Mojo Links

 No. Preventive disavow on suspected-but-not-yet-damaging links can hurt rankings (you lose any equity those links were passing if they were not actually attack vectors).
 Disavow only after confirming the attack signature and observing actual damage.

-What Is the Worst Negative SEO Attack You Have Seen?
+What Is The Worst Negative SEO Attack You Have Seen?

-Want Us to Audit Your Profile for Negative SEO Signatures?
+Want Us To Audit Your Profile for Negative SEO Signatures?

 Bart Magera